Pennsauken, NJ Bankruptcy Lawyer

 Commonly referred to as “liquidation bankruptcy,” Chapter 7 bankruptcy is one of Pennsauken’s most commonly filed types of bankruptcy.
 While individuals usually utilize it, businesses in financial trouble can also claim Chapter 7 bankruptcy.
 Chapter 7 is called liquidation because some of your assets will be sold off, or “liquidated,” so the proceeds can be used to pay the debts that caused you to file bankruptcy.

 The main benefit of filing for Chapter 7 bankruptcy is that the process moves relatively fast.
 In most cases, your assets will be liquidated, and certain debts discharged within a couple of months.
-However, it is very possible that you will lose property that you would rather not, like houses, cars, and other property that could be sold to satisfy your debts.
+However, it is possible that you will lose property that you would rather not, like houses, cars, and other property that could be sold to satisfy your debts.

 If you have a high amount of debt compared to a low amount of income and do not own private property, filing Chapter 7 bankruptcy might be the right move for you.
 To qualify for Chapter 7, you must pass a means test showing that your annual household income is lower than the average income for all households in New Jersey.
 Factors like your and your spouse’s income, and any children or dependents you can claim, will be used to determine your annual household income.
 If that number is lower than the New Jersey average, your Chapter 7 bankruptcy claim will be approved.
-Our bankruptcy lawyers can help you determine if filing for Chapter 7 bankruptcy will provide you with the financial relief you need.
+Our bankruptcy lawyers can help determine if filing for Chapter 7 bankruptcy will provide you with the financial relief you need.

 Chapter 13 Bankruptcy